Official websites use .mil

 Secure .mil websites use HTTPS

 Special Operations Combat Medic Course (SOCM), takes a student with little to no knowledge of medicine and begins teaching him medical fundamentals.
 This provides a base on which to build upon as the ensuing modules become increasingly more difficult, with the end product to the combatant commander being a trauma specialist trained in warfare related injuries.
-The Force Reconnaissance Corpsman receives NEC-8427.
-Upon completion of SOCM, E-4 and below Corpsmen and medics move on to an operational unit as a Special Operations Combat Medic, while E-5 and above Corpsmen and Medics will go to an operational unit or have the opportunity to attend the Special Operations Independent Duty Corpsman course (SOIDC).
+Upon completion of SOCM, Active Duty Corpsmen and selected reservists will attend the Special Operations Independent Duty Corpsman course (SOIDC).

-The students then go on the -Paramedic clinical rotation and field internship at one of several Level I Trauma Centers on the east coast.
+The students then go on the -Paramedic clinical rotation and field internship at one of several Level I Trauma Centers around the continental United States.
 This consists of 2 weeks of ambulance, 2 weeks of hospital.
 The hospital training consists of rotations in the emergency department, labor and delivery, surgical intensive care, pediatric emergency department, and operating room.
 Ambulance training consists of assignment to an Advanced Life Support EMS unit responsible for responding to a variety of 911 emergency calls.

 Bureau of Medicine and Surgery 7700 Arlington Blvd.
 Ste.
 5113 Falls Church, VA 22042-5113 This is an official U.S. Navy website This is a Department of Defense (DoD) Internet computer system.
 General Navy Medical Inquiries (to Bureau of Medicine and Surgery): usn.ncr.bumedfchva.list.bumed---pao@health.mil